 This very rare Accordeo Boy is 1 of only 2 in the US.
 It was imported from France where it spent its days playing music and entertaining patrons at French Bistros.
 Imagine sitting along the French Riviera, sipping on a glass of wine, while he plays his beautiful music for you.

 Similar to the Accordio boy but with the addition of the drummer boy.
 Both characters are animated with moving heads and facial expressions.
 Learn More

-From a May West to the Happy Days Jukebox, the collection features beautiful restored Jukeboxes and many rare auxiliary speakers.
+From a Mae West to the Happy Days Jukebox, this collection features beautifully restored Jukeboxes and rare auxiliary speakers.